-Our findings reveal that the success of high growth firms is concealed in their comprehensive approach to formal and effective strategy development and planning with a longer-term view.
-Their ability to move beyond a focus on 'market growth' help them view firm growth as a function of internal capability development that supports their adaptive capability (defined as a firm's proficiency at altering its understanding of market expectations, Lockett et al, 2011; Eshima and Anderson, 2017) to the changing business environment.
-They are acutely aware of the importance of developing a portfolio of several competitive advantages to appropriate value from the opportunities, or to overcome threats, that they identified and that this is possible with strategy development including many aspects, not just market development.
+Our findings reveal that the success of high growth firms is concealed in their comprehensive approach to formal and effective long term strategy development and planning.
+Their ability to move beyond a focus on 'market growth' assists in viewing firm growth as a function of internal capability development that supports their adaptive capability (defined as a firm's proficiency at altering its understanding of market expectations, Lockett et al, 2011; Eshima and Anderson, 2017) to the changing business environment.
+They are acutely aware of the importance of developing a portfolio of competitive advantages to appropriate value from the opportunities, or to overcome identified threats.
+This is possible with multi-aspect strategy development, not just market development.
 Such strategy transformation is what most SMEs lack but need for strategic revival, and it is the starting point to overcome major barriers to small businesses, such as financial planning and projections, building performance systems, etc.